 Pasteurized egg whites can be found in a carton in the egg department of most grocery stores.
 Be sure to select a carton of egg whites only!

 Fresh egg whites are not suitable for this recipe because they have not been exposed to heat in order to destroy potential bacteria.

-If the buttercream has a lot of air bubbles, microwave it in 10 second intervals until you see a small amount of melted butter around the top rim of the bowl.
+If the buttercream has a lot of air bubbles, microwave it in 10 second intervals on high until you see a small amount of melted butter around the top rim of the bowl.
 Return to mixer and using the paddle attachment, beat on low.
 This will return the buttercream to a smooth and creamy state.